Eiger

 Getting Up There Without Climbing

-The Jungfraubahn (Jungfrau Railway) runs from Kleine Scheidegg through a tunnel bored into the Eiger and Mönch to the Jungfraujoch station at 3,454 metres — the highest railway station in Europe.
-The round trip from Grindelwald costs around CHF 220 (roughly €230), which is steep.
-On a clear day the views from the Jungfraujoch terrace across the Aletsch Glacier are worth it.
-On a cloudy day you’re spending a lot to sit in a mountain gift shop.
-Check the webcam before you go.
+The Jungfraubahn (Jungfrau Railway) runs from Kleine Scheidegg through a tunnel bored directly into the Eiger and Mönch to the Jungfraujoch station at 3,454 metres – the highest railway station in Europe.
+The round trip from Grindelwald costs around CHF 220 (approximately €230).
+On a clear day the views from the Jungfraujoch terrace across the Aletsch Glacier – the longest glacier in the Alps – are worth the price.
+On a cloudy day you are spending a lot to sit in a mountain gift shop.
+Check the Jungfrau webcam before buying tickets.

 Grindelwald

-The base village sits at 1,034 metres and is thoroughly set up for tourism.
-Accommodation ranges from budget hostels to the grand Grand Hotel Regina (which has looked out at the Eiger since 1894).
-Mid-range: Hotel Kirchbühl has honest rooms and is a short walk from the Grindelwald Terminal.
+The base village sits at 1,034 metres and is thoroughly tourist-infrastructure.
+The Grand Hotel Regina has overlooked the Eiger since 1894; mid-range, Hotel Kirchbühl is a short walk from the Grindelwald Terminal.
+Food follows Swiss mountain patterns: rösti, Älplermagronen (pasta with potatoes and cream), cheese fondue.
+Restaurant Onkel Tom’s Hütte is reliably good at reasonable prices.

 Access